Feature selection in the Team Data Science Process (TDSP)

 The following figure shows the resulting datasets:

 Each feature is scored based on the Pearson Correlation between itself and the target attribute "Col1".
 The features with top scores are kept.

 The corresponding scores of the selected features are shown in the following figure:

 By applying this Filter-Based Feature Selection module, 50 out of 256 features are selected because they have the most correlated features with the target variable "Col1", based on the scoring method "Pearson Correlation".

 Feature engineering and feature selection are two commonly Engineered and selected features increase the efficiency of the training process which attempts to extract the key information contained in the data.
 They also improve the power of these models to classify the input data accurately and to predict outcomes of interest more robustly.
 Feature engineering and selection can also combine to make the learning more computationally tractable.
 It does so by enhancing and then reducing the number of features needed to calibrate or train a model.
 Mathematically speaking, the features selected to train the model are a minimal set of independent variables that explain the patterns in the data and then predict outcomes successfully.

-Note that it is not always necessarily to perform feature engineering or feature selection.
-Whether it is needed or not depends on the data we have or collect, the algorithm we pick, and the objective of the experiment.
+It is not always necessarily to perform feature engineering or feature selection.
+Whether it is needed or not depends on the data collected, the algorithm selected, and the objective of the experiment.